 Family friendly accommodation:

-The Backwater Cottage can accommodate 2 extra beds and has a kitchenette, while the Garden Room has a single that would a child.
+The Backwater Cottage can accommodate 2 extra beds and has a kitchenette, making it the suitable choice for families.

 Baby cots are available on request.